YWpepper/YWpepper.github.io/_pages/about.md

   - /main.html
 ---

 Hi there!
-My name is Xing ([pronunciation](https://translate.google.co.uk/?sl=zh-CN&tl=en&text=%E8%A1%8C&op=translate); similar to "H'sing").
+My name is Wen([pronunciation](https://translate.google.co.uk/?sl=zh-CN&tl=en&text=%E8%A1%8C&op=translate); which meas culture,knowledge and gentle in Chinese. ").
 I am a PhD student in Statistics at Imperial College London.
 I joined the [EPSRC CDT in Modern Statistics and Statistical Machine Learning at Imperial and Oxford](https://statml.io/) in 2020, where I have been advised by Professor [Axel Gandy](https://wwwf.imperial.ac.uk/~agandy/) and Dr [Andrew Duncan](http://wwwf.imperial.ac.uk/~aduncan/).

 My research interests lie in the intersection of kernel methods and computational statistics.
 Specifically, I am exploring the applications of Kernelized Stein Discrepancy to address challenges in computational statistics, including areas such as distribution testing, particle-based inference and parameter estimation.

 ## Education
 🎓: PhD  in Modern Statistics and Statistical Machine Learning, 2027-2030, <span class="grey">Unknown just for plan </span> \
-🎓: MASt in Transportation Major, 2024-2027, <span class="grey">University of Jiling</span> \
+🎓: M.E in Transportation Major, 2024-2027, <span class="grey">University of Jiling</span> \
-🎓: BE  in Computer Science and Technology, 2020-2024, <span class="grey">University of Shantou</span>
+🎓: B.CS  in Computer Science and Technology, 2020-2024, <span class="grey">University of Shantou</span>

 ## Resources
 [Here](https://github.com/XingLLiu/ImperialCollegePosterTemplate) is an **unofficial** LaTex poster template for maths/stats projects with a Imperial College theme.
 See the links therein for references.